Sex & COVID

 Here’s what’s important to remember in order to protect yourself and others:

-1. Get vaccinated and get booster shots.
-Schedule a vaccine or booster appointment at vaccines.gov.
+1. Get vaccinated and stay up to date yearly.
+Get a vaccine at vaccines.gov.
 Vaccines are safe and very effective.
-Booster recommendations change often, but here is the most updated information from the CDC.
-Vaccines and boosters do not always protect you from infection, but they’re very effective in reducing symptoms, hospitalizations, and death as well as reducing the spread of the virus.
-Most people can still get a COVID-19 vaccine for free.
-For people with health insurance, most plans will cover COVID-19 vaccine at no cost to you.
-People who don’t have health insurance or with health plans that do not cover the cost can get a free vaccine from their local health centers; state, local, tribal, or territorial health department; and pharmacies participating in the Bridge Access Program.
+Here is the most updated information from the CDC.
+Vaccines do not always protect you from infection, but they’re very effective in reducing symptoms, hospitalizations, and death as well as reducing the spread of the virus.
+Most people can still get a COVID vaccine for free.
+For people with health insurance, most plans will cover COVID vaccine at no cost to you.
+People who don’t have health insurance or with health plans that do not cover the cost can get a free vaccine from their local health centers or at a state, local, tribal, or territorial health department.

 2. Get tested.
 Testing is particularly important if you have any symptoms, have been exposed to someone who has tested positive, or before and after you attend an event with a lot of people.
-Order free COVID tests and find local testing locations at COVIDtests.gov.
 Many pharmacies carry tests, and insurance companies may cover the cost.
 Make sure that you store your test properly, check the expiration date, and use the test correctly to ensure accurate results.
+Find a testing option near you.

-3. You can reduce your chance of getting sick/spread COVID by wearing a mask when you’re out in public, especially when indoors with others.
+3. You can reduce your chance of getting sick/spreading COVID by wearing a mask when you’re out in public, especially when indoors with others.
 While many places no longer require them, they provide extra protection against COVID.
-The most effective masks are N-95 or KN-95 masks, which you can get at many drug stores and online.
-Cloth masks on their own do not provide as much protection.
+The most effective masks are N-95 or KN-95 masks, which you can get for free from your local mask bloc or at many drug stores and online.
+Cloth masks and loose fitting surgical masks on their own do not provide as much protection.
 Find out how to update your masks here.

-9. You can get COVID more than once and each new infection increases your chance of long-COVID.
-Keep masking, getting updated boosters, and following the below guidance to keep yourself safer.
+8. You can get COVID more than once and each new infection increases your chance of long-COVID.
+Keep masking, getting yearly vaccines, and following the below guidance to keep yourself safer.

-10. Stay updated on what COVID looks like in your community.
+9. Stay updated on what COVID looks like in your community.
 Since home testing has gotten more popular, many cases of COVID don’t get reported to public health departments.
 This makes it harder to track the spread of COVID in a community and to let people know about outbreaks.
-Health departments have begun measuring the presence of COVID virus in wastewater (sewers and water systems), since people with COVID can shed the virus in their feces even if they don’t have symptoms.
-This can serve as an early warning that COVID-19 is spreading in a community.
-People’s CDC puts out a weekly report using wastewater data.
+Health departments are measuring the presence of COVID virus in wastewater (sewers and water systems), since people with COVID can shed the virus in their feces even if they don’t have symptoms.
+This can serve as an early warning that COVID is spreading in a community.
+The People’s CDC puts out a weekly report using wastewater data.

 New information is coming in frequently, so we suggest going to the CDC’s website for the latest recommendations.
 We’ve faced a lot of challenges as a community.
 We can overcome this one as well.